ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 flux :math:`G` is calculated from the residual of the energy balance eq.
 XXX in order to precisely conserve energy.
-XXX This ground heat flux is taken as a prescribed flux boundary condition for the lake temperature solution (section 9.5.3).
-An energy balance check is included at each timestep to insure that eq.
+XXX This ground heat flux is taken as a prescribed flux boundary condition for the lake temperature solution (section :numref:`Boundary Conditions Lake`).
+An energy balance check is
+included at each timestep to insure that eq.
 XXX is obeyed to within 0.1 W m\ :sup:`-2`.